-Jasper National Park is one of the most beautiful places to visit in Canada.
+Jasper National Park is one of Canada’s most beautiful places to visit.
 Like its southern sister, Banff, there are many things to do in Jasper in the winter.

 - All You Need to Know to Drive From Jasper to Banff

 - Jasper vs Banff • Which Beautiful Park Should You Visit?

 - Our Top Tips for Driving the Icefields Parkway

 Best Things to do in Jasper in the Winter

 No matter when you go, you’ll be impressed by the falls, which drop over 60 feet.
 Of the two falls, the upper one is the more easily accessible of the two.

 It’s best to stop here while driving from Banff to Jasper or vice versa, as it’s along the beautiful Icefields Parkway.